 College students (age 18+ and in a Full-Time college/university) who can commit to serving in a volunteer capacity for a minimum of four hours per week for a minimum of four months or approximately the length of one semester.

+We are currently NOT onboarding NEW volunteers or VolunTeens.
+Please keep checking for when we open back up to accept new volunteers.
 The VolunTeen program will be offered once Volunteer Services is able to onboard new volunteers at CAMC.
 When the program is opened, VolunTeens will be able to onboard at any time and volunteer throughout the year.
 Applicants must be 15 years of age or older and completed 9th grade.

 What does a volunteer do to help CAMC?